← Back to research

 Product Overview

-Cognition is an applied AI lab focused on reasoning, best known for Devin — billed as "the first AI software engineer."[1]
-Launched in March 2024, Devin was the first autonomous coding agent to gain mainstream attention, setting a new state-of-the-art on the SWE-bench benchmark at launch (13.86% resolution rate vs. 1.96% prior best).
+Cognition is an applied AI lab — now self-described as "an agent lab" — best known for Devin, billed as "the first AI software engineer."[4]
+Launched in March 2024, Devin was the first autonomous coding agent to gain mainstream attention, setting a new state-of-the-art on SWE-bench at launch (13.86% resolution rate vs. 1.96% prior best).

 Key Capabilities